ASIFRAZVI/Task-Management-System/Readme.md

 # Introduction
 Welcome to the project documentation for our task management API built using Django and Django REST Framework.
-This API provides a robust backend solution for user authentication, task management, and various user interactions.
+This Application provides a robust backend solution for user authentication, task management, and various user interactions.
 The goal of this project is to create an efficient and user-friendly platform that allows users to register, log in, manage their tasks, and perform various operations seamlessly.

 # Getting Started: